f5devcentral/f5-big-iq-trial-quick-start/azure/README.md

 6. Accept the terms and conditions and launch the cloud deployment.

-   *Expected time: ~15 min*
+7. Monitor the deployment of the template.
+Go to your **Resource Group > Deployments**.
+Wait until the BIG-IQ instances are fully deployed.

-7. Open BIG-IQ CM in a web browser by using the public IP address with https, for example: ``https://<public_ip>``
+8. Open BIG-IQ CM in a web browser by using the public IP address with https, for example: ``https://<public_ip>``

    * Use the username `admin`.
    * Click the **Devices** tab > **BIG-IP DEVICES**.
 Click on **Add Device(s)**.

-8. Start managing BIG-IP devices from BIG-IQ, go to the [BIG-IQ Knowledge Center](https://techdocs.f5.com/en-us/bigiq-7-0-0/managing-big-ip-devices-from-big-iq/device-discovery-and-basic-management.html).
+9. Start managing BIG-IP devices from BIG-IQ, go to the [BIG-IQ Knowledge Center](https://techdocs.f5.com/en-us/bigiq-7-0-0/managing-big-ip-devices-from-big-iq/device-discovery-and-basic-management.html).

     * Manage your existing BIG-IP(s) on premise (need VPN or Azure Direct Connect) or in the cloud.
     * Don't have BIG-IP yet? stand one up in Azure and use one of the [F5 template](https://github.com/F5Networks/f5-azure-arm-templates)